nordeim/running_LLMs_locally/README.md

     This will start a local web server.
 Open your browser to the provided URL (usually `http://127.0.0.1:7860`).
 You'll need to configure the model settings within the web UI.
 It supports different LLM backends, including the Transformers library and `llama.cpp`.

-You are absolutely correct; I apologize for the abrupt stop in the previous response.
-Here are the regenerated sections 3.7, 3.9, and 3.10, ensuring the same level of detail and rigor, and double-checked for accuracy and currency to the best of my ability:

 **3.7 vLLM:**

 vLLM is a high-throughput and memory-efficient inference engine for LLMs.
 It's designed for serving LLMs with high performance requirements, particularly when dealing with many concurrent requests.
 It excels at minimizing latency and maximizing throughput.